 You can sign up for Newton with any existing email service and integrate your email workflow into other apps as well.

-Best of all, Secrets, WiFi Explorer, Canary Mail, Newton, and Unibox are all available absolutely free through the seven-day trial of Setapp, a platform with more than 220 outstanding Mac and iOS apps for any task you can imagine.
-Try every Setapp app at no cost today and skyrocket your productivity in no time.
+Best of all, Secrets, WiFi Explorer, BusyContacts, Canary Mail, and Newton are all available absolutely free through the seven-day trial of Setapp, a platform with a curated collection of outstanding tools for Mac and iOS.
+Browse the apps in the Setapp collection and find the right ones to help tackle any task you can imagine.